 Who should attend work at height training courses?

-It is mandatory for anyone who works at height to undergo training and is the employers or duty holder’s responsibility to ensure that this training is provided.
+It is mandatory for anyone who works at height to undergo training and it is the employers or duty holder’s responsibility to ensure that this training is provided.
+If Work at Height personnel do not receive proper training, it will breach a number of regulations set out by HSE.

 Heightsafe Systems Training Courses